ofek/venum/README.rst

 *This example was run on a 64-bit machine.*

-Note that stdlib's Enum by itself uses 1056 bytes with each member requiring 56 bytes, whereas namedtuple Enum uses just 48 bytes with each member requiring only 16 bytes.
+Note that stdlib's Enum by itself uses 1056 bytes with each member requiring 56 bytes, whereas namedtuple Enum uses 888 bytes with each member requiring only 16 bytes.

 .. code-block:: python